etan18/Obsidian-Notes/Machine Learning/Paper Summaries/interpretability.md

 Interpretability is a broad topic in the field of [[artificial intelligence]] that seeks to understand the decision-making processes or algorithms employed by models in a way that is intelligible to humans.
+Because modern [[large language models]] are typically trained end-to-end, it's harder to understand the intermediate features that generate our produced output.
 ## monosemanticity

 >[!info] Source: Anthropic